La Plata: Economy

 According to the National Economic Survey 2004–2005, out of a total of 23,844 local listings 90% are dedicated to the production of goods and services, 4% belonged to the Civil Service, 2% are for semi sideshows or removable; 1% are for worship, political parties and unions, and the remaining 2% was in the process of classification.

 Finance

-La Plata has a Stock Market (Bolsa de Comercio) founded in 1960, a member of the Argentine stock market system.
+La Plata has a stock market, the Bolsa de Comercio, which was founded in 1960 and is a member of the Argentine stock market system.

 In the city there are branches of major banks operating in the country, including Banco Nación, Banco Provincia, Banco Ciudad de Buenos Aires, Banco Hipotecario, HSBC, Citigroup, Banco Itaú, Francés, Macro, Standard Bank, etc.

 Transport

-Trenes Argentinos operate a rail service (Roca Line) between La Plata and Constitución station in Buenos Aires via Berazategui.
+Trenes Argentinos operate a rail service (Roca Line) between La Plata station and Constitución station in Buenos Aires via Berazategui.
 It runs every 24 to 30 minutes Mondays to Saturdays and every 40 minutes on Sundays.
 In addition, there is a shuttle service Tren Universitario between La Plata station and Policlínico operating five to eight times a day.

 The city's general aviation needs are served by La Plata Airport, although it has no commercial service as of 2023.
 The nearest commercially served airport is Ministro Pistarini International Airport in Buenos Aires.